- Jobber Blueprint /

 9. Mailchimp

-To grow your business, you need to market your business—tools like MailChimp can help.
+To grow your plumbing company, you need to market your business.
+Tools like MailChimp, an automated email marketing platform, can help.

 The Mailchimp blog is overflowing with email marketing and social media tips to attract new customers and re-engage your old customers.